Georgia Home Insurance: Average Costs & Coverage Guide 2026

 Georgia's Weather Risks and What They Mean for Coverage

 Georgia sits at the intersection of multiple serious weather threats.
-Understanding these risks helps you know exactly what coverage you need — and what gaps to watch out for.
+Understanding these risks helps you know exactly what coverage you need, and what gaps to watch out for.

-Tornado & Hail Risk (Northern Georgia)
+Tornado and Hail Risk (Northern Georgia)

 Check Your Wind/Hail Deductible

-Hurricane & Coastal Exposure
+Hurricane and Coastal Exposure

-Georgia's coastline — including Savannah and the Golden Isles — faces direct exposure to Atlantic hurricanes, particularly from June through November.
+Georgia's coastline, including Savannah and the Golden Isles, faces direct exposure to Atlantic hurricanes, particularly from June through November.
 Coastal homeowners must contend with:

-• Storm surge and flooding (typically NOT covered by standard home insurance — requires separate NFIP flood insurance)
+• Storm surge and flooding (typically NOT covered by standard home insurance, requires separate NFIP flood insurance)

 • Wind damage from tropical systems